 Because shilajit is not like a regular herb, and comes in the form of a dense sticky substance, Banyan Botanicals does not offer it in a powdered form.
-Instead, we make our shilajit supplement available in tablet-form for an easy and convenient way to take the substance internally.
+Instead, our shilajit is available in tablet-form for an easy and convenient way to take the substance internally.

 Banyan provides tablets rather than capsules so that you can get a good taste of the herb, in traditional Ayurvedic style, if you so desire.
 But you will receive all the same benefits simply by swallowing the tablets.
 Many find this method preferable, as shilajit has a distinctly potent taste and smell.

 Shilajit tablets are an easy supplement to use in your daily routine.
-The general recommendation is to take 1–2 tablets, once or twice daily—anywhere from 300–1200mg per day.
-We encourage you to consult with a healthcare practitioner to determine the dose that is ideal for you.
+The general recommendation is to take 1–2 tablets, once or twice daily, but we encourage you to consult with a healthcare practitioner to determine the dose that is ideal for you.

 Taking Shilajit with Other Herbs